17 DAYS ●

 Begin the day like many locals with gentle exercise, with a private Tai Chi lesson in the Temple of Heaven park.
 Cross vast Tiananmen Square to the Forbidden City.
 A monument to a dynastic past, the palace served as the home of emperors for 500 years.
 Your visit includes entrance to the intimate Treasure Hall, a glittering showcase of dynastic royal life.
 Dine on Peking Duck and enjoy an optional Chinese kung fu show (at your own expense).
 (B,L,D)

 From the Gobi Desert to the Bohai Sea the Great Wall stretches thousands of miles.
 Visit the beautiful Mutianyu section, stopping at the ideal spot to enjoy a glass of champagne whilst admiring the views of the Wall as it snakes over craggy peaks.
-Return to Beijing via a jade factory, then take a rickshaw ride through the hutongs where you’ll stop for a lesson in calligraphy with a learned scholar.
+Return to Beijing via a jade factory, enjoy a leisurely stroll through the warren-like hutongs where you will meet a local family.
 Later, enjoy a free evening at lively Houhai Lake.
 (B,L)

 Fly to Xian.
 Walk on the 14thcentury walls for an excellent overview of the city.
 The rest of the afternoon is at leisure to enjoy the facilities of your hotel.
 This evening watch a Tang Dynasty dance